Pesquisa-UFCAT/parepy/learning_uniform.md

 <h3>Applications in Engineering</h3>

 <p align="justify">
 Uniform distributions frequently appear in engineering and physical sciences, modeling situations where outcomes are equally likely across a defined range.
-They are also discussed extensively in the context of probability and statistics, providing a foundational understanding for more advanced distributions (<a href=\"#ref1\">[1]</a>).
-Examples include modeling uncertainties in initial design parameters or in simulations where random sampling from a specific interval is needed (<a href="#ref3">[3]</a>).
+They are also discussed extensively in the context of probability and statistics, providing a foundational understanding for more advanced distributions <a href="#ref1">[1]</a>.
+Examples include modeling uncertainties in initial design parameters or in simulations where random sampling from a specific interval is needed <a href="#ref3">[3]</a>.
 </p>

 <h3>References</h3>